tema-skakun/skillfactory_rds/README.md

     Include the new features in the analysis of the main variables, assess their importance and contribution to the model, consider whether new features can be generated from the added ones.
     Obtain a new ROC AUC value for the new model and try to improve its results based on fitting regularisation parameters.

 ## module 4.
-Project for a regional bank:
+Project for a regional bank

 ### Task:
 Write a scoring model for predicting default of bank customers.